PRODYNA-YASM/yasm-api-go/docs/CertificationApi.md

 > PagedCertifications GetCertifications(ctx).Skip(skip).Limit(limit).Execute()

-Get a list of all Certifations indepdenant of the Organization
+Get a list of all Certifications independent of the Organization

 ### Example